Contributions on complexity bounds for Deterministic Partially Observed Markov Decision Process: Numerical application on an example of

-In this section, we present a simple one-dimensional illustration of \mdpomdp.
+In this section, we present a simple one-dimensional illustration of \Mdpomdp.
 We consider that we empty a tank while minimizing an associated cost, as illustrated in Figure~\ref{fig:illustration_bathtub}.
 The state is one-dimensional and consists in the volume of water present in the tank.
-The control is also one-dimensional and is the amount of water that the decision maker removes during one time step.
-The decision maker has access at time $\timeindex$ to partial observation, as he only knows that the volume of water in the tank is between two quantized levels.
+The control is also one-dimensional and is the amount of water that the decision-maker removes during one time step.
+The decision-maker has access at time $\timeindex$ to partial observation, as she only knows that the volume of water in the tank is between two quantized levels.

-\subsection{A partially observed tank as a \mdpomdp}
+\subsection{A partially observed tank as a \Mdpomdp}

 More precisely, the problem is the following.